When we walk into the living room, only Mom/Susan is there. She calls Dad, “Come meet Tim’s friend, dear. He just joined the band.”

 “Jace thinks we should send Max over.
 Max doesn’t care what he did.
 He just wants to get high.”

 We agree to the plan.

 After final bell, we usually go to Michael’s to help with the Out-Crowd.
 Instead, we get Max from my house and put him in Robby’s backyard.
 Max is totally insane, recognizing his turf.
 He runs to Robby’s window, jumps up and scratches the side of the house.
 He sits and barks once, commanding to be let in.
 No reaction.
 He barks again.
 Robby isn’t moving.
 Then Robby’s mom opens the back door, sees Max, and lets him in.
-We peek in the window and see Max jump up on Robby’s bed and start slobbering all over the invalid.
+We peek in the window and see Max jump up on Robby’s bed, slobbering all over the invalid.
 Robby pushes him away.
 Max barks.
 Robby rolls over and buries his head under a pillow.
 Max grabs the pillow and they fight over it.
 Max lets go and barks again.
 Robby gets up and takes out the bong.
 Max jumps on the bed, standing at Robby’s head waiting for his hit.
 Three hits later, Max bounds out the window.
 We take him home.